mching/old_pages/_posts/2016-06-13-Sorting_photo_directories_with_R_and_exiftool.md

 --etc...
 ```

-The problem was most of the folders are titled things like "Kindergarten Graduation" or "Anacapa".
+The problem was most of the folders were titled things like "Kindergarten Graduation" or "Anacapa".
 Some of them had the date in them (Maui 2012), or I could remember the date (Our Wedding).
 But for about 350 of them, there was no date in the folder title, and to figure out when these pictures were from, I would have to manually look at each directory, check the date from the EXIF data, and then sort those into the proper folder.
 Even if it took 1 minute per folder, that would take me 6 hours.
-So I decided I could spend 6 hours doing this manually or 6 hours learning some way to automate it.
+I figured I could either spend 6 hours doing this manually or 6 hours learning some way to automate it.
+Of course, I chose the latter!

 # Exiftool to the Rescue!
-Automating Metadata Extraction
+## Automating Metadata Extraction
 A quick search online brought me to [`exiftool`](http://www.sno.phy.queensu.ca/~phil/exiftool/).
 This is a command line program that allows for reading and writing photo metadata.
 It has lots of awesome quotes on the webpage, and the one that sealed the deal was this one:

 > "... it is total f***ing gibberish to me." - [Reddit Linux Questions](https://www.reddit.com/r/linuxquestions/comments/2yiked/i_want_to_batch_extract_the_exif_datetime_from_10/)

 After some fooling around, I discovered that I could extract the date at the command line and send it to a .csv (in Mac OS X).
-Adding other EXIF attributes allows you to extract more data, but since I didn't really want anything else, I just pulled the filename and the DateTimeOriginal attributes.
+Adding other EXIF attributes allows you to extract more data, but since I didn't really want anything else, I just pulled the `filename` and the `DateTimeOriginal` attributes.

 ```
 > exiftool -DateTimeOriginal -S -s -csv ./*/ > all_photos_dates.csv
 ```

 Sweet!
-Now that's something I can work with!
+Now that was something I could work with!

 # Back to R: Cleaning and Formatting the Raw Data
 First, I needed to read in the data.